 Called to Serve

-March 22-24 at St. John’s Episcopal Church in Bangor
+March 27-29 at St. Mark’s Episcopal Church in Waterville

 “How can we together grow more deeply with Jesus Christ at the center of our lives, so we can bear witness to his way of love in and for the world?”
 Presiding Bishop Michael Curry asks this, and he gives us tools to begin to answer it in the Way of Love practice we’ll use as our guide for the weekend.